denoland/docs/deploy/manual/deployctl.md

 :::note

-When you change the project environment variables in the web UI, the current production deployment is redeployed with the new environment variables, and the new deployment becomes the new production deployment.
+When you change the project environment variables in the Deno Deploy web application, the current production deployment is redeployed with the new environment variables, and the new deployment becomes the new production deployment.

 :::